Strictly Ballroom: Reception

-Strictly Ballroom holds a rating of 88% on Rotten Tomatoes based on 48 reviews.
-The website's critical consensus reads, "As emotionally rich as it is eye-catching, Strictly Ballroom uses its infectious energy as the fuel for a modern dance classic with all the right moves."
 Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100 based on 16 critics, indicating "generally favorable reviews".
 Not all major critics responded positively, with Australian film critic Adrian Martin calling it “amateurish and badly pitched in many respects“ while American Jonathan Rosenbaum referred to it as “wretched” and “one of the more horrific and unpleasant movies I’ve seen in quite some time”.